Gexkill/sweng2/RASD/src/index.md

     * Phone number
     * Position, it can be taken automatically from GPS (either via APP or Web browser)
 * Taxi driver: he is a taxi driver registered on the taxi company, which grants to taxi driver the access to this information system
-* Queue: it is the taxi queue, when more than one taxi is in the same zone, there is a FIFO queue.
+* Taxi queue: when more than one taxi are in the same zone, there is a FIFO queue.
 So in this way when there is a new client the oldest taxi can take it.
 There is a queue for each zone.
+* Requests queue: when more than one requests are in the same zone, there is a FIFO queue.
+So the first taxi available serve the first request.
+* Merged request:
 * Ride: it starts when the taxi receives the request and ends when it leaves the last client of the ride.
 The simple ride is specified by start ride, client and taxi; but other ride types (like reservation or taxi sharing) have other parameters.
 * Taxi sharing: it is the possibility that if different people (it's not required that they know each other) of the same start zone go to the same direction, even if the end is not the same, to use the same taxi and to have a unique group fee.
 A sharing ride is identified by clients that use it and for each client the start and end point
 * Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a normal taxi request 10 minutes before the ride.
 The reservation is identified by start point, end point, client and time.